 Today we went to the Lebanon border and took a picture by the fence and spoke to a nice soldier.
 It turns out that he was half Lebanese and half Irish.
 At the Lebanese border is the Rosh HaNikra Grottos after the Grotto we then went to Acre (Akko) and walked through the souq and had a nice fish lunch at Abu Christo.
 After lunch, we went to this little town where we walked around a bit.
 Unforutanlety, I don’t remember the name of the town.

 July 15, 2018

 This is a side note about our Tour Guide Zvika he was one of the best guides we ever had.
 He showed us all the best Israel had to offer.
 His business card is the first picture below.
-Tell him you want the Selloni experience.
+Tell him you want The John & Maria from NY Experience.
 I guarantee you will have a great time!

 Today we were redirected to Haifa because the Palestinians were throwing missiles into Israel at the Gaza Strip.
 Our tour guide Zvika Livneh picked us up from Haifa and took us to see Caesarea.
 After dinner, Zvika took us for a walk around Jerusalem at nighttime.
 I recommend doing that if you get the chance.